DSHGT: Dual-Supervisors Heterogeneous Graph Transformer -- A pioneer study of using heterogeneous graph learning for detecting software vulnerabilities: Introduction

 In this paper, we conduct a pioneer study to explore whether using heterogeneous graph as the code representation and adapting a promising graph neural network for the representation learning can improve the performance of detecting software vulnerabilities especially across different language platforms and targeting real-world software projects.
 For this purpose, we implement a novel heterogeneous graph learning-based framework, namely \tool. \tool~uses and adapts a Heterogeneous Graph Transformer (HGT)~\cite{hu2020heterogeneous}, reporting a state-of-the-art performance on modelling the heterogeneous graph. \tool~also uses Code Property Graph (CPG) to represent software programs, which was first proposed in~\cite{yamaguchi2014modeling} as the static vulnerability detection tool.
 CPG merges elements of abstract syntax trees, control flow graphs and program dependence graphs into a joint graph structure.
 The rich intra-program relations and logical syntactic flows in the CPG serve iteself an ideal candidate for the heterogeneous graph representation in our study.
 Using \tool~for the intended heterogeneous graph learning, edge-driven weight matrices (e.g., for relationships) and node-driven attentions (e.g., for entities) derived from the initial CPG node embeddings can be parameterized specifically for the underlying heterogeneity.
 In such a way, nodes and edges of different types in the CPG are able to maintain their specific representation, and \tool~is able to generate diverse embedding representations of the program suitable for the vulnerability detection task.

 Additionally, we leverage the annotation information in the code to enhance the embedding capability of \tool.
-The word token in the human-written annotations often contains supplementary semantic information about the program apart from code graph representations.
-To incorporate such information, \tool~introduces a multi-task learning mechanism, in which the trainable parameters in the model are updated by gradients with respect to both vulnerability detection loss and annotation generation loss, which we named dual-supervisors.
+The word token in the human-written code comments often contains supplementary semantic information about the program apart from code graph representations.
+To incorporate such information, \tool~introduces a multi-task learning mechanism, in which the trainable parameters in the model are updated by gradients with respect to both vulnerability detection loss and code comment generation loss, which we named dual-supervisors.
 In summary, the contributions of this paper are summarized as follows:

 \begin{itemize} \item[] \textbf{Pioneer Study:} We present a pioneer study of Heterogeneous Graph Learning for vulnerability detection by proposing and implementing \tool, which embeds both semantic and heterogeneity properties of code representations (CPG) for improved vulnerability detection.